veged/icfpc2013/LETTER.md

     - `and/or/xor/plus` of equal arguments
     - `and/or/xor/plus` of 0

- For programs up to size 12 no knowledge of operators in programs were used except the `tfold`.
+ But for programs up to size 12 no knowledge of operators in programs were used except the `tfold`.
  Generated candidate programs were no longer than a program we tried to guess.

  More close to the contest end, for higher-sized programs we had choosen another strategy: